fstab50/branchdiff/README.md

 ### Working Branch Commit Status

-[branchdiff](https://github.com/fstab50/branchdiff) provides the status of working branch where the cursor is located when user invokes the program:
+[branchdiff](https://github.com/fstab50/branchdiff) provides the status of working branch of the git project in which the cursor is located when the user invokes the program:

 ```bash
 $ cd <git project directory>